Gary Matthews (matthga02)

 On April 8, 2004, the Texas Rangers signed Matthews as a free agent.
 That year he played in 87 games and batted .275 with 11 home runs.
 He also spent time with the AAA Oklahoma RedHawks, putting up a .324/.409/.628 line in 38 games.
 In 2005, he played in 131 games for Texas, hitting .255 with 17 home runs.
 With an overall lifetime fielding percentage of .982 in the outfield, team management offered him another chance.

 The 2006 season was good for Matthews, as he finally bloomed, starting in centerfield for the Rangers.
 In 620 AB, he had 194 hits, including 44 doubles, 6 triples, and 19 home runs.
-He made his first appearance on the AL All-Star team that year, in a game where fellow Ranger All-Star Michael Young got the game-winning hit and the game's MVP Award.
+He made his only appearance on the AL All-Star team that year, in a game where fellow Ranger All-Star Michael Young got the game-winning hit and the game's MVP Award.
 Over the course of the season, Matthews hit .313, and slugged .495, with 79 RBIs.
 Mostly used as a lead-off hitter, his on-base percentage was a career high .371.
 After the season ended, Gary won the Texas Rangers MVP award for the year.

 Gary's father, Gary Matthews Sr. was an All-Star in the outfield himself, playing in the 1970s and 1980s, with a number of National League teams.
 Dave Martinez played with both Gary Matthews Sr. and Matthews Jr.